[Company Logo Image]

 d.
 Driving record with no more than 3 moving violations, no alcohol related traffic violations, and no driver’s license suspension, revocation, or denial within the three years preceding the date of application to become a coach.

 e.
-Graduate of a Motorcycle Safety Foundation Course (BRC, or ERC)
+Graduate of a Motorcycle Safety Foundation Course (BRC, ERC. or BRC2)

 f.
 Certified in basic first aid and CPR